Timothy Plowman

+Career

 Plowman joined the Field Museum of Natural History in 1978 where he became tenured in 1983 and was appointed Curator in 1988.
 He published more than 80 scientific papers (46 on Erythroxylum) and served as editor for several scientific journals.

 He is one of the main subjects of One River: Explorations and Discoveries in the Amazon Rain Forest by Wade Davis.

 Both were students of Richard Evans Schultes, the father of modern ethnobotany.

 Plowman died of AIDS, which he contracted from pre-trip inoculations.

+Legacy

 The nightshade species Brunfelsia plowmaniana is named after him, as also is the monotypic genus Plowmania.
 The single species, Plowmania nyctaginoides (Standl.)
 Hunz. & Subils is closely related to Brunfelsia, but differs from it most notably in the large and brilliant orange-red flowers (reminiscent of those of the better-known ornamental Ipomoea coccinea) that have earned it well-deserved place in U.S. horticulture.
 Also in 2004, botanists Faden & C.R.Hardy published Plowmanianthus, a genus of plants with 5 species and 2 subspecies in the family Commelinaceae (the spiderwort and dayflower family).
 In 2008, Thomas Croat named a species of Anthurium in honor of Plowman, A. timplowmanii.